 Key achievements and impact

-Since 2011 UK Community Foundations have managed £27 million in grants for Comic Relief and given out almost 10,000 grants across the UK.
+Since 2011 UK Community Foundations have managed £35 million in grants for Comic Relief and given out over 11,000 grants across the UK.

 Community foundations involvement

-As the managing agent for Comic Relief’s Stronger Communities theme we run three programmes that invest in community projects:
+As the managing agent for Comic Relief’s Stronger Communities theme we run two programmes that invest in community projects:

 - Local Communities (grants of £1,000 to £10,000) is currently open for applications.
 Please check with your local community foundation to find out when their deadline is - there will be periods when the grant round temporarily closes.

 Community Cash (grants of £500-£1,000) is currently closed for applications.
 Community Cash runs alongside Comic Relief’s annual Campaign and local media partners across the UK.

 Priority is given to small, locally-based groups or organisations in areas of disadvantage that have a clear understanding of the needs of their community and are undertaking action to address these needs.

 Kandu Arts Sustainable Development is an organisation which aims to reduce anti-social behaviour by using free FA standard football coaching to engage people aged 13-19 around work, living a healthy lifestyle, avoiding drink and drugs, eating well and developing personal skills and aspirations.